South Dakota Is Sharing Driver's License Info To Help Find Out Who's A Citizen

 Last year, Nebraska became the first state to agree to transfer data from driver's license and state ID records to the bureau.
 Some states have publicly refused to hand over data.

-A spokesperson for the South Dakota Department of Public Safety did not immediately respond to NPR's question about why it decided to enter into this data-sharing agreement with the bureau.
-The Census Bureau's public information office also did not immediately respond to NPR's questions about its agreements with states.
+Asked why the South Dakota Department of Public Safety decided to enter into this data-sharing agreement with the bureau, spokesperson Tony Mangan replied by email: "South Dakota's Driver Licensing program is authorized to share information for use by any government agency in carrying out its functions.
+Information was provided at the request of the U.S. Census Bureau to carry out its function."

+The Census Bureau's public information office did not immediately respond to NPR's questions about its agreements with states.

 "All data that the state program agency agrees to provide the Census Bureau remains confidential," South Dakota's agreement says, later specifying that the bureau can only use the information for "statistical purposes and not for program or administrative enforcement."